liquity/dev/README.md

 `TroveManager::redeemCollateral` as a special case requires three hints:
 - `_firstRedemptionHint` hints at the position of the first Trove that will be redeemed from,
-- `_partialRedemptionHint` hints at the position where the last redeemed Trove should be reinserted, if it's partially redeemed,
+- `_lowerPartialRedemptionHint` hints at the `nextId` neighbor of the last redeemed Trove upon reinsertion, if it's partially redeemed,
-- `_partialRedemptionHintNICR` ensures that the transaction won't run out of gas if `_partialRedemptionHint` is no longer valid.
+- `_upperPartialRedemptionHint` hints at the `prevId` neighbor of the last redeemed Trove upon reinsertion, if it's partially redeemed,

-**TODO: To be reviewed and updated once https://github.com/liquity/dev/issues/106 is fixed**
+- `_partialRedemptionHintNICR` ensures that the transaction won't run out of gas if neither `_lowerPartialRedemptionHint` nor `_upperPartialRedemptionHint` are  valid anymore.

 `redeemCollateral` will only redeem from Troves that have an ICR >= MCR.
 In other words, if there are Troves at the bottom of the SortedTroves list that are below the minimum collateralization ratio (which can happen after an ETH:USD price drop), they will be skipped.
 To make this more gas-efficient, the position of the first redeemable Trove should be passed as `_firstRedemptionHint`.

 All Troves that are fully redeemed from in a redemption sequence are left with zero debt, and are reinserted at the top of the SortedTroves list.

 It’s likely that the last Trove in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with LUSD.
 In this case, it should be reinserted somewhere between top and bottom of the list.
-The `_partialRedemptionHint` passed to `redeemCollateral` gives the expected reinsert position.
+The `_lowerPartialRedemptionHint` and `_upperPartialRedemptionHint` hints passed to `redeemCollateral` describe the future neighbors the expected reinsert position.

 However, if between the off-chain hint computation and on-chain execution a different transaction changes the state of a Trove that would otherwise be hit by the redemption sequence, then the off-chain hint computation could end up totally inaccurate.
 This could lead to the whole redemption sequence reverting due to out-of-gas error.